itsschwer/schwer-scripts/README.md

 # schwer-scripts
 Open-source code for Unity.
 ## About
-Hi, I'm Schwer.
-I'm learning game dev as a hobby and am self-taught, so I can't say for sure that the code I write is the cleanest.
-Despite that, rest assured that this repository contains only what I am proud of and what I consider usable and shareable.
-I'd love to improve, so if you have any improvements to make, please do so.
-Have a look at my [website](https://itsschwer.github.io/notes/) for where you can contact me and a collection of notes I'm working on.
+Hi, I'm Schwer, hobbyist game developer.
+As I am self-taught, I can't say for sure that the code I write is the cleanest.
+Despite that, rest assured that this repository contains only what I consider usable.
+Feel free to use this as a reference or a base for your own project(s).
+I'd love to improve, so if you have any suggestions to make, please do so.
 ## Contents
 * Item System (using Scriptable Objects)
 * TBA

 # Item System
-An implementation of items and inventories using Scriptable Objects.
+An skeleton implementation of items and inventories using Scriptable Objects.
 ## Features
 * Items and inventories in Unity using Scriptable Objects
 * Inventories that support saving and loading